KnothHe/url-tools-chrome-extension/README.md

 - Preview of the modified URL
 - Clipboard access to read URLs directly from the clipboard
 - Support for removing UTM parameters from URLs
+- Persistent storage for user preferences and settings
+- Multi-language support (English and Chinese)
+- Light and dark theme support

 ## Technologies Used